-On March 7, 2016, the felony warrant was executed by Charles County MD Sheriff's Office and was arraigned in DC Superior Court at which time was released on war personal recognizance.
-Failed to appear for for April 8, 2016, initial status hearing and a bench warrant was issued.
-On April 13, 2016, the U.S. Marshals Service arrested for the bench warrant, the judge ordered for to be held, ultimately resulting in fight being detained for a competency mental health examination to be conducted at St. Elizabeth's Hospital.
+On March 7, 2016, the felony warrant was executed by Charles County MD Sheriff's Office and was arraigned in DC Superior Court at which time was released on personal recognizance. failed to appear for April 8, 2016, initial status hearing and a bench warrant was issued.
+On April 13, 2016, the U.S. Marshals Service arrested on the bench warrant, the judge ordered to be held, ultimately resulting in being detained for a competency mental health examination to be conducted at St. Elizabeth's Hospital.

-On July 22, 2016, in DC Superior Court, Judge Reid-Winston found^{(b)(6)} competent.
-After finding^{(b)(6)} competence restored, Judge Reid-Winston accepted ^{(b)(6)} guilty guilty plea to two counts of Attempted Threats. ^{(b)(6)} accepted the terms of a Deferred Sentencing Agreement, and ^{(b)(6)} plans to move to ^{(b)(6)}, where ^{(b)(6)} can live with ^{(b)(6)} family.
-The terms of the deferred sentencing are as follows:
+On July 22, 2016, in DC Superior Court, Judge Reid-Winston found competent.
+After finding competence restored, Judge Reid-Winston accepted guilty plea to two counts of Attempted Threats. accepted the terms of a Deferred Sentencing Agreement, and plans to move to sentencing are as follows:

-- (b)(c) is required to stay away from the District of Columbia in its entirety.

-• will must complete 48 hours of community service in will be verified by the Community Service Program at D.C.
+- is required to stay away from, and make no contact with, the PBGC, below and make no contact with, the PBGC, below and below and make no contact with, the PBGC, below and below - Is required to stay away from the District of Columbia in its entirety. - In the complete 48 hours of community service in Interest of the community Service Program at D.C.
 Superior Court.

-If [016] violates any terms of the Deferred Sentencing Agreement, the Court would sentence [016] based on [016] already-accepted guilty pleas.
+If big violates any terms of the Deferred Sentencing Agreement, the Court would sentence based on based on already-accepted guilty pleas.
 The Deferred Sentencing Agreement will remain in effect for 12 months.
-If [016] complies with the terms of the Deferred Sentencing Agreement, after 12 months, the government would dismiss the charges.
+If complies with the terms of the Deferred Sentencing Agreement, after 12 months, the government would dismiss the charges.
 The Court scheduled the next status hearing for July 21, 2017.
-[016] compliance is excused from that hearing if [016] otherwise complies in full with the terms of the Deferred Sentencing Agreement.